 Offer company matching gift or recognition gift to those who join.

-Hold employee meetings or rallies with a speaker or United Way representative.
+Hold employee meetings or rallies with a United Way representative.
 A sample agenda is part of Step 1.

 Include an employee testimonial at your meetings or through other communication outlets.